4N0NYM0U5MY7H/ULIB/README.md

 </picture>

-# CSCI 210: Final Project — ULIB
+# Introduction to Unix/Linux Systems (CSCI 210)
-> **Note**: this repository is not maintained.
-It is only here for archival purposes.
+> **Note**: this repository is not maintained and is archived for historical purposes.
+The code may not work as intended and may contain security vulnerabilities.
+Use at your own risk.

 ![Last Updated](https://img.shields.io/badge/April_2018-critical?label=Last%20Updated&style=flat-square)
 ![Not Maintained](https://img.shields.io/badge/Not_Maintained-critical?label=Status&style=flat-square)

-## About
+## Final Project: ULIB
-This is the final project for Introduction to Unix/Linux Systems (CSCI 210) at Modesto Junior College.
-The goal of this project is to create a library management system using Bash.
-The program will allow the user to `ADD`, `DISPLAY`, `UPDATE`, or `DELETE` books in the library.
+Library management system built with Bash that allows a user to create, read, update, and delete books in a library.
+The program also allows a user to check out and return books.
+Program data is stored in a text file.

 ## Program Hierachy
 ![Program Hierachy](notes/ulib_program.png)